Request Assessment

 This is also the lifecycle stage where the responsibility for a lead’s progression is transferred from marketing to sales.
 The marketing-to-sales handoff occurs and marketing’s role switches from guiding the prospect experience to enabling sales to do so.

-Once a meeting does occur, sales need to determine explicitly the data collected around a prospect’s interest, fit and pain points are accurate and estimate what the deal size could be.
+Once a meeting does occur, sales need to determine explicitly that the data collected around a prospect’s interest, fit and pain points are accurate and estimate what the deal size could be.

 Opportunity